 8. I, Rigsby, will ensure that the prestigious building is kept free from defects such as rising damp.

 Enjoyed the blog?
 A nostalgic collection of blogs featuring a fun and factual look back at British advertising, leisure and entertainment from the yester-years are featured in the new hardback book, Section N Underpass.
-Get the rundown and pre-order your copy here: Enter Section N Underpass
+Get the rundown order your copy here: Enter Section N Underpass